-The legislative instrument, or determination, formalises the Tribunal's review decision to determine no adjustment to the remuneration of Principal Executive Offices from 1 July 2021.
+The legislative instrument, or determination, formalises the Tribunal's review decision to determine an adjustment of 2.75 per cent to the remuneration of Principal Executive Offices from 1 July 2022.

-The determination revokes and supersedes the previous Remuneration Tribunal (Principal Executive Offices - Classification Structure and Terms and Conditions) Determination (No. 2) 2020.
+The determination revokes and supersedes the previous Remuneration Tribunal (Principal Executive Offices - Classification Structure and Terms and Conditions) Determination 2021.